 sweet and sour cranberry sauce

-3/4 C canned cranberry sauce
+- 3/4 C canned cranberry sauce

-2 tbsp red wine vinegar
+- 2 tbsp red wine vinegar

-2 tsp vegan worcestershire
+- 2 tsp vegan worcestershire

-1 tsp miso paste
+- 1 tsp miso paste

-2 tsp cornstarch
+- 2 tsp cornstarch

-1/8 tsp sea salt
+- 1/8 tsp sea salt

 Combine the ground flax with the 3 tablespoons of water in a small bowl until well combined.
 Set aside to thicken while you cook the base of the meatballs.

 Heat 1 tablespoon of olive oil in a medium cast iron skillet over medium heat.
 Sauté onion and garlic for 2 to 3 minutes until soft and fragrant.
 Lower heat if necessary to prevent burning.
-Then add all the spices, salt, and pepper and cook for another minute.
+Then add all the spices, sea salt, and ground black pepper and cook for another minute.
 Then add in the strained TVP and stir to combine, cooking for another 2 to 3 minutes.